tomosatoP/raspberrypi-amedas/docs/_sources/index.rst.txt

-..
-Amedas - Raspberry Pi documentation master file, created by sphinx-quickstart on Sun Mar 17 11:32:26 2024.
+.. amedas - Raspberry Pi documentation master file, created by sphinx-quickstart on Tue Mar 19 10:47:39 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Amedas - Raspberry Pi's documentation!
+Welcome to amedas - Raspberry Pi's documentation!
 =================================================

 .. toctree::